 Hocketing is a compositional technique used to develop one long musical idea into a more interesting sequence by dividing it into shorter phrases and distributing them among instruments with similar sounds.
-The technique has proved to be effective since the medieval Notre Dame era and is still used in modern pop music.
+The technique has proved to be effective since the medieval Notre Dame era.
+On the other hand, composers still use it in modern pop music.
 In 1968, Wendy Carlos used it to liven her Grammy-winning piece for the Moog Synthesizer, Switched on Bach, which popularized “hocketing” using MIDI sequencers.

 ~ Wendy Carlos, Switched on Bach